Gluten-free Buttermilk Pancakes

 - 3 tablespoons oil Add to list

 - 1 to 2 teaspoons oil for pan Add to list

-Heat pan over medium heat.
-Oil skillet just enough to coat evenly.
+Heat a skillet or griddle over medium heat and oil just enough to coat evenly.
 Drop batter by 1/4 cups onto a hot griddle or pan.
 Cook until the pancakes are dry on the edges and bubbly.
 Flip and cook the other side until golden brown.
 Oil the pan again only if necessary.
 (Reusing the pan without oil will result in a smooth golden brown coloring.)

 Leftover batter can be refrigerated for up to 5 days.
 Before using again, stir batter to a smooth consistency, then follow the cooking directions provided above.

 I like to use brown rice flour for nutrition, and I often blend it with sweet rice flour for texture.